Sarijen/ST7567-C-driver-for-RP2040/README.md

 # ST7567 driver for RPi Pico (RP2040)
 This driver allows you to control an LCD using SPI with the RP2040 MCU.
-It includes functions for initializing the display, drawing graphics using a framebuffer, controlable backlight and more.
+It includes functions for initializing the display, drawing graphics and pixels using a framebuffer, dimming the backlight and more.

 # Features
-- Clearable and easily writable Framebuffer
+- Clearable and easily writable framebuffer
 - Drawing shape functions for lines, rectangles, circles and individual pixels
 - Drawing various fonts
 - Displaying bitmap images